axxeerick/famelo/content/authors/admin/_index.md

 ---
 # Display name
-name: Family Migration and Early Life Outcomes
+name: John Smith

 # Username (this should match the folder name)
 authors:
 - admin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Project Manager

 # Organizations/Affiliations
 organizations: